VirtualBox for the brave

 I just uploaded an experimental packet that updates our VirtualBox port from version 6.1.38 to version 7.2.10.
 The packet is built for Sculpt 26.04 and can be downloaded from my depot.
 What is working, tested, and what not is tracked in issue #5891.

-Here are the steps to reuse a previously setup VM:
+Here are the steps on how to reuse a previously setup VM:

 In case you want to click together the configuration, here the deploy that was generated during my test run: